SAP-samples/teched2022-XP260/exercises/ex5/README.md

 ## Exercise 5.4 Managing the allowed TLS cipher suites

 By default, SAP Cloud Connector allows TLS connections based on all the cipher suites that are supported by the Java virtual machine.
 Some of these cipher suite are weaker than others.
-We recommend to disbale all weak cipher suites that are not required for compatibility reasons.
+We recommend to disable all weak cipher suites that are not required for compatibility reasons.

 1. In the SAP Cloud Connector administration console, choose the "Configuration" menu item
 <br><img src="/exercises/ex5/images/SCC_Configuration.png" width="70%">